donovanwhite/Fabric-CICD-Framework/SOLUTION_SUMMARY.md

 ---

-*This clean solution contains only tested, working components for reliable Microsoft Fabric CI/CD deployments.*
+*This clean solution contains only proven, working components for reliable Microsoft Fabric CI/CD deployments.*